s-chathuranga-j/cycode-docs/docs/index.md

 After installation, you can access CyJet features through:

-1. The Cypress button in your VS Code toolbar
+1. The CyJet button in your VS Code Activity Toolbar
-2. Click on the Cypress button to reveal the CyJet options
+2. Click on the CyJet button to reveal the CyJet Space on the sidebar of the VS Code

 ### Basic Usage